 Today her teacher is very angry with her.
 In the previous class she learned how to find longest increasing sequence.
 She was given some interesting problems to solve but did nothing.
 So teacher gives her a task to solve now.

 The problem is quite easy and straightforward.
-She is given an array A with n elements.
-She has to find how many continuous strictly increasing sequences with prime length in array A.
+She is given an array with elements.
+She has to find how many continuous strictly increasing sequences with prime length in array .

 One more thing you should know about this lazy girl that she is so friendly and has a lot of friends.
 Nitu’s friends often complete her homework.
 Now she needs a friend to solve the task given by her teacher.
 Will you be a friend of Nitu?

-For each test case, output a single line that contains “Case X: Y” without any quote where X denotes the number of test case and Y denotes the answer of the problem.
+For each test case, output a single line that contains “Case X: Y” without any quote where denotes the number of test case and denotes the answer of the problem.

 2 4 1 2 3 4 3 10 11 21